n0nuser/n0nuser.github.io/content/posts/apache/index.md

 ### CGIs

-It allows to use scripts (perl, bash, python... you name it) in the webpage.
-It can be very useful to show data, process data or even allow logins to the webpage with PAM modules or LDAP modules.
+It allows using scripts (Perl, Bash, Python… you name it) in the webpage.
+It can be very useful to show data, process data, or even allow logins to the webpage with PAM modules or LDAP modules.

 To enable it: